Syrian Border Security Force

-The Syrian Border Security Force (BSF) are a reportedly U.S.-trained border security force which is to deploy along Syria's borders with Turkey, Iraq and the Euphrates, with the strategic aim of containing remnants of the Islamic State of Iraq and the Levant (ISIL).
+The Syrian Border Security Force (SBSF) are a reportedly U.S.-trained border security force which is to deploy along Syria's borders with Turkey, Iraq and the Euphrates, with the strategic aim of containing remnants of the Islamic State of Iraq and the Levant (ISIL).
 The US state department recently denied the implementation of any border security force by the US government referring to the new development simply as security training.

 Establishment

 On 23 December 2017, U.S. Army General Joseph Votel, commander of CENTCOM, announced that U.S. forces in Syria were planning an expansion of their current training program for pro-Coalition militias to specialize in border security.
 The official reasoning for extending support of pro-Coalition Kurdish and Arab militias was preventing the resurgence of ISIL in newly cleared areas under the Syrian Democratic Forces (SDF) control.

 On 31 December 2017, Kurdish Hawar News Agency reported that a "North Syrian Army" was in the process of being formed.
 The role of the new formation was said to be carrying out border security duties in areas under the control of the SDF.
 This new army was planned to be headed by the Self-Defense Forces (HXP), and composed of Arab, Kurdish, Assyrian, Turkmen and Chechen fighters.
 HXP leader, Siyabend Welat, stated that "the North Syrian Army will prove the will of people to defend themselves should they ever come under attack."

 Officially announced on 13 January 2018, Combined Joint Task Force – Operation Inherent Resolve (CJTF-OIR) Public Affairs Officer Col. Thomas Veale told the Defense Post website that the force will consist of roughly 30,000 personnel, half of which are Syrian Democratic Forces veterans.
 The other 15,000 are currently being recruited, with about 230 people undergoing training in the Border Security Force (BSF)'s inaugural class.
 The Public Affairs Office further stated that Kurdish YPG units would serve in northern Syria, which would be a dividing line between the border of Turkey and Syrian National Army forces.
 Syrian Arabs will be deployed along the Euphrates River Valley and close to the border of Iraq to separate themselves from the Russian and Iranian-backed Syrian Armed Forces.

 The spokesman added that the training of BSF troops would include instructions on interrogation, screening and biometric scanning as well as countering improvised explosive devices.

 On 20 January 2018, around 250 fighters graduated as part of the second contingent of the BSF south of Hasaka.
 Fighters of the unit waved both SDF and HXP flags, and the graduation ceremony was attended by SDF officers and US military personnel.